 Enter your Microsoft Outlook authentication information and click Continue.

-Select which entities to sync and click Continue.
+Select which entities to sync:

 Select the Sync frequency for Full sync and the Incremental sync frequency for Incremental data sync.
 For more information, see Sync frequency.